Just outside the confines of SXSW, a sea of locals gathers to celebrate Texas country at Willie Nelson’s Luck, Texas ranch.

-The Luck Reunion is a small, somewhat exclusive event that’s been happening since 2012.
+The Luck Reunion is a small, somewhat exclusive event (just 2000 tickets are sold) that’s been happening since 2012.
 It features a variety of outlaw musicians, artisans, and vendors who, as the official site says, follow their dreams without compromise.

 In stark contrast to SXSW, this festival is easygoing and easy to maneuver.
 There are few lines, no bad vibes, and just a heckuva lot of friendly folks happy to enjoy the reunion and all that it has to offer.